Derby – the highest tide in Australia and 2nd in the World

 Fishing from Derby wharf (11.8 m highest tide)

-Upon arrival at Derby, we bought the necessary fishing gear like hooks, weights, and other things.
-We only had a rig for barramundi, and now we are talking ocean fishing!
+Upon our arrival in Derby, we purchased the necessary fishing gear, including hooks, weights, and other items.
+We only had gear suitable for catching barramundi, so we needed to acquire equipment for ocean fishing.

-In the evening Marius went to ‘wet the line’ and check the new gear.
-The best time to go fishing is always an hour before the highest tide.
+In the evening, Marius went to “wet the line” and test out our new fishing gear.
+The best time for fishing is typically an hour before the highest tide, but unfortunately, it was already past high tide by the time he started.

-The next day, Marius went fishing at high tide again.
-He took a lot of cold beer with him and I think he enjoyed his time.
-Marius promised to be back in an hour.
+The following day, Marius went fishing at high tide once again, taking plenty of cold beer with him.
+I think he thoroughly enjoyed his time out on the water.
+Before he left, he promised to be back in an hour.

-Half of the campsite came to see it.
-I personally hoped that someone would tell us how to fillet the fish, but they only took pictures and disappeared!
+Half of the campsite came to see the huge fish when Marius brought it back.
+I personally hoped that someone would offer to teach us how to fillet the fish, but most people just took pictures and disappeared!

 FAQ (Frequently Asked Questions)